 This is where marketing terms can get confusing and there has been some controversy.

 Before you can decide what type of Bakuchiol serum you're shopping for, you need to understand what skincare brands mean when they label something as a "serum".

 We specialize in face oils and want to help consumers understand that oils can be considered serums too.
 We cover this in a lot more depth in our guide to choosing face oils.

 The TL:DR is that the term "serum" is a marketing label used to communicate to consumers that a product contains highly active ingredients and has a more fluid or gelled texture.
-Though traditionally thought of as water-based, face oils with active ingredients would be considered an oil serum.
+Though serums are traditionally thought of as water-based, face oils with active ingredients are serums too!

 This image from that article might be helpful:

 The reason it's so important to understand that the term serum means different things to different brands is so you can spot hyped up marketing and not waste your money.